decentrawise/graphene/README.md

 **Run Node Software:**

-Stay on `graphene/build` directory before you run the below `witness_node` command
+Stay on `graphene/build` directory before you run the below `graphened` command

-    ./programs/witness_node/witness_node
+    ./programs/graphened/graphened

-Under `build` directory the node run will automatically create the directory `witness_node_data_dir` along with config files underneath then start synchronizing the blockchain.
+Under `build` directory the node run will automatically create the directory `graphened_data_dir` along with config files underneath then start synchronizing the blockchain.
 It may take usually several hours to fully synchronize the blockchain data.
-The blockchain data will be stored under the directory `witness_node_data_dir`.
+The blockchain data will be stored under the directory `graphened_data_dir`.

 **Stop Node Software:**